quietfanatic/rvbench/README.md

 This is a collection of benchmarks for RISC-V function implementations.
-So far, only memcpy is tested.
+So far, only memcpy is reasonably well tested.

 #### Running

 ```
 perl make.pl --jobs=7  # compile, run, and tabulate stats
 perl make.pl clean_stats  # clear cached stats